killdream/treepath/README.md

 much like `document.querySelector`, but can be extended to work with any kind of tree-like data structure — and is also composable!

+One could also say this is just an experimental port of [enlive](https://github.com/cgrand/enlive) to JavaScript — in fact, most of the inspiration comes from it :P

 ## Example